 The College has grown and now has a student population of over 1100.
 The buildings have had many extensions over the years and upgraded to enable the school facilities to cope with demands of the 21st century.
-The College has an Assembly Hall, Chapel, Gymnasium, Technology Centre, Performing Arts Centre, two libraries, beautiful grounds with ovals and tennis courts as well as The Pines at Tuross Head.
+The College has an Assembly Hall, Chapel, Gymnasium, Technology Centre, Performing Arts Centre, two libraries, beautiful grounds with ovals and a grandstand as well as tennis courts.

 The Triple Tiara is of Pope Pius X who did so much to spread devotion to Christ in the Blessed Eucharist.

 The Pelican is a mystic emblem of Christ.
 Traditional designs usually represent the Pelican, with wings endorsed and neck embowed, wounding her breast with her beak.
 When in her nest feeding her young with her blood, she is said to be “in her piety.”